Eau Claire area Guard member named Recruiter of the Year

 |0

-This work, Eau Claire area Guard member named Recruiter of the Year [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Eau Claire area Guard member named Recruiter of the Year, by Vaughn Larson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT